Naza: Corporate social responsibility

-Over the years, Naza Group's corporate social responsibility (CSR) activities have expanded and diversified.

 Today, the group's CSR programs include donations and sponsorship to healthcare organizations, palliative care providers, orphanages, natural disaster funds, educational programs and initiatives, the local arts and sporting activities.

 Tan Sri SM Nasimuddin Foundation

-Yayasan Tan Sri SM Nasimuddin is a Company Limited by Guarantee, with a vision to champion education as its main cause.
+Yayasan Tan Sri SM Nasimuddin is a Company Limited by Guarantee.
 Incorporated on 16 March 2011, the Yayasan was established in honor of the late Tan Sri SM Nasimuddin, the founder of Naza Group, to provide financial aid in the form of educational scholarships, schooling assistance, and donations to support charitable organizations.
 It strives to raise funds through various means including donations and strategic fund-raising activities.